alexstadelmann/tcp-contestion-control/README.md

 # Visualization Web App for TCP-Contestion-Control

-### The main Congestion Control Algorithms are presented:
+### The congestion control Algorithms of TCP Reno (from the 70s) are presented:
 * Slow Start
 * Congestion Avoidance
 * Fast Retransmit
 * Fast Recovery

+To this day, these four algorithms still form the backbone of the internet's congestion control.